 To advance within civil service, I took on extra activities; I did voice-overs for public service announcements for the Hipple Cancer Research Center, gave an occasional speech to community groups, was an elected member of the Dayton Priority Board, and active in the Air Force Association.

 I attended and excelled at Senior Public Affairs Courses during my tenure as PAO.
 I was also Chair of the annual Festival of Flight, provided some peripheral support for the USAF Museum, was a member of the Officers’ Club at Wright-Patt, generous to the Combined Federal Campaign, and supported my alma mater as a member of the University of Denver Alumni Association, representing DU, at college fairs in Dayton and Cincinnati.
 (Wow, isn’t Don remarkable?)

-Up Where We Belong– Joe Cocker was getting lots of airplay on WTUE.
+Up Where We Belong-Joe Cocker, was played often on WTUE.

 To prepare myself for more responsibility within civil service.
 I volunteered and applied for upper management positions.
 The USAF sponsored advanced training at Stanford, Rensselaer Polytechnic, and others.
 In the one opportunity that I had to apply for a special and limited program, my packet was endorsed by a three-star general and appeared to very strong, but I didn’t make the cut.
 That (in my humble opinion) confirms the quality of the competition.
 The DOD, in general, benefited from a high caliber and capable workforce.